 General Description of the Work: Public area modernization is usually done by the owner soon after the acquisition of a new property.
 It may also be done periodically thereafter in order to keep up with the competition.
-The extent and nature of the work is likely to be a function of the classification of the office building (Class A, B, or C).
-It has the potential to involve any interior or exterior wall or element in the public areas, including specialty rooms, health clubs, conference rooms, etc. This category may involve simple work on a single wall or the entire reconfiguration of the public areas.
+The extent and nature of the work is likely to be a function of the classification of the multifamily building (Class A, B, or C).
+It has the potential to involve any interior or exterior wall or element in the public areas, including specialty rooms, health clubs, swimming pools, etc. Where public areas are located in the basement, this work may include underfloor and basement work.
+This category may involve simple work on a single wall or the entire reconfiguration of the public areas.
 The installation of new equipment, ducts, pipes, conduit, cables, and wiring may involve the reconfiguration of concealed spaces under floors, above ceilings, and inside wall cavities and chases located throughout the building.